d12frosted/elpa-mirror/gnu/corfu-readme.txt

   │   ;; TAB cycle if there are only few candidates
   │   (setq completion-cycle-threshold 3)
   │
-  │   ;; Emacs 28: Hide commands in M-x which do not work in the current mode.
+  │   ;; Emacs 28: Hide commands in M-x which do not apply to the current mode.
   │   ;; Corfu commands are hidden, since they are not supposed to be used via M-x.
   │   ;; (setq read-extended-command-predicate
   │   ;;       #'command-completion-default-include-p)